swiftlang/swift/docs/README.md

   valuable discussions about Swift development, in the form of talks and blog posts.
 - The [Uncategorized](#uncategorized) section is for documentation which does not fit neatly into any of the above categories.
-We would like minimize items in this section; avoid adding new documentation here.
+We would like to minimize items in this section; avoid adding new documentation here.

 Sometimes documentation is not enough.